30 Stress-Free Road Trip Activities for Kids

 Call out a specific car color, and players count how many they see within a set time frame.

-This engaging visual game is perfect for children of all ages, though the competitive nature of the game really only goes into the play for the slightly older crew.
+This engaging visual game is perfect for children of all ages, though the game’s competitive nature only goes into the play for the slightly older crew.

 Alphabet Race

-Another classic road trip activity, the “Alphabet Race” is a visual game that encourages everyone to keep their eyes planted out of their window, soaking in all of their surroundings.
+Another classic road trip activity, the “Alphabet Race,” is a visual game that encourages everyone to keep their eyes planted out of their window, soaking in their surroundings.

-The game involves looking out of the window for objects that begin with each letter of the alphabet, going in order.
+The game involves looking out the window for objects that begin with each alphabet letter, going in order.

 Naturally designed to be collaborative, each player works together to find an object that starts with each letter as quickly as possible.

-If you are looking for something more competitive than collaborative, you could set up the game so that whoever finds an object that matches a given letter earns one point, and whoever has the most points once you reach ‘z’ wins the game.
+If you are looking for something more competitive than collaborative, you could set up the game so that whoever finds an object that matches a given letter earns one point, and whoever has the most points once you reach ‘z’ wins.

 This game is suitable for small children who are learning their letters and can observe their surroundings, and by making the game more competitive you could get kids of all ages enthusiastically involved.